jbeaven/sap-api-docs/m-files.md

 *   gm_body-external_repository_name = 'ipsum lorem'. " (type /BLCK/MFI_STRING)
 *   gm_body-externalrepositoryobjectid = 'ipsum lorem'. " (type /BLCK/MFI_STRING)

-* pass auth credentials to the API as needed /blck/mfi_cl_api=>set_credentials( exporting i_x_authentication = '1234-5678-9012-3456' ).
+*** pass auth credentials to the API as needed
+    /blck/mfi_cl_api=>set_credentials(
+      exporting
+        i_x_authentication = '1234-5678-9012-3456' ).

 *** update the configuration if needed, a default basepath is already set from the spec
-*   so the following call is only necessary if the url should be different /blck/mfi_cl_FavoritesApi=>config( exporting i_basepath = gcc_basepath ).
+*** so the parameter i_basepath is only needed if the url should be different to that specified
+    /blck/mfi_cl_FavoritesApi=>config(
+      exporting
+        i_basepath = gcc_basepath ).